fpsom/elixir-ml-biostats-hackathon/episode-04.md

 X, y = breast_cancer_data, tumors
 ```

-Secondly, let's standarize our features this time, so as to try something new.
+Secondly, let's standarize our features this time, so as to try something new (escape from the routine of normalization).

 ```python
 from sklearn.preprocessing import StandardScaler